 Vocals

-Vox: When it comes to vocals, do not add any in the intro or the outro of your song.
+Vox: Remixing a song can be incredibly tricky when it comes to vocals.
+First off, do not add any in the intro or the outro of your song, because then the DJ is extremely limited when trying to mix your song into groove of the other song.
 If you chop the voice, make sure you still use the full vocal stem instead of just chopping it the whole time.
 These are people's favorite songs and they want to hear their favorite lines from these songs, but they don't want to hear them on repeat the entire time, they want to actually hear the song.
-But, sometimes a verse will ruin the whole vibe of the song, especially if it's somehow off-key to the beat, so, it's understandable if you have to leave that part out, and please do.
-So don't make the song unrecognizable, but do give it your own flair, and make sure the vibe is consistent and flows.
+But, sometimes a verse will ruin the whole vibe of the song, especially if it's somehow off-key to the beat (but you can always try to give it a slight bit of autotune), so, it's understandable if you have to leave a part out, and please do.
+But try your best to save what you can, so that way you don't make the song too unrecognizable, but do give it your own flair, and always make sure that the vibe is consistent and flows.

 Layer & Spice Up

 Melodics: Introduce synths, leads, arpeggios, or chopped-up vocal samples to add melodic layers and hooks.
 Use sidechain compression to make them duck under the kick for extra punch.
 You can use effects to spice things up on your track like risers, filters, sweeps, chorus, delay, and reverb.
-Use transitions to build tension and anticipation before dropping the bomb.
+But be careful what you use (especially risers), because DJs won't necessarily be super excited to spin your song just because it is filled with constant risers every other measure and other out of place effects that are just muddying up the actual song and mixability.
+It's best to just stick to using limited instruments and effects in order to mimic a band that has only 1 Drummer, 2 Guitars, 1 Bass, and 1 Vocalist.
+But, if you're dead set on using things like risers, then just use the transitions to build tension and anticipation sparingly before dropping the bomb.
+Think of the phrase: Sometimes less is more.

 Chopping & Looping